 Then boil, boil again, boil again, then boil with sugar, cool, then toss with sugar/citric acid.

 I made the batch of orange peels, first, followed by a batch of lemon & lime (mixed together).
-The orange turned out quite tasty (though I can only eat 2 before my whole face completely puckers), but the lemon/lime were too bitter to eat.
+The orange turned out quite tasty (though I can only eat two before my whole face completely puckers), but the lemon/lime were too bitter to eat.

 I’m not entirely sure if the error was in cooking them together (could’ve been) or if they’re just innately too bitter to begin with, but they were inedible.
-When Jim got home tonight I asked him to try one…and we decided it was best to not eat any more.
+When Jim got home I asked him to try one…and we decided it was best to not eat any more.
 In sum, these seemed to strike more of a chord of what would inspire the Sour Patch Kid commercials or even the French name for the same candy, Very Bad Kids.

 In sum, I’d totally recommend making these (or at least orange).
 Our apartment smelled AMAZING, and all in all it only took about an hour and a half for each batch (not including the “drying” time) and they keep for up to a month in an airtight container.
-I figure we’ll munch on these for the next few days and take any back to the states for Michael to enjoy!
+I figure we’ll munch on these for the next few days and take any back to the states for Michelle to enjoy!

 8 Comments Add yours